rwtarpit/HillBoost-Ensemble/.github/CONTRIBUTING.md

       Any special data preprocessing it needs

 9. **Good First Issues**:
-    If you're looking for somewhere to get started, here are some beginner-friendly ideas:
+    If you're looking for somewhere to get started, here are some beginner-friendly  [good first issues](https://github.com/rwtarpit/HillBoost-Ensemble/labels/good%20first%20issue):

     1.🔌 Add support for more GPU-based models from RAPIDS (like cuML)